 Guidelines for Loving Kindness Meditation

-- The idea behind this practice is to be as comfortable as possible, use your breath and focus on your heart centre as a way to develop thoughts of wishing happiness and well-being towards all others.
+- The idea behind this practice is to be as comfortable as possible, use your breath and focus on your heart center as a way to develop thoughts of wishing happiness and well-being towards all others.

 - Remember that the progression is important and should always start within yourself, moving on from there to others and eventually to the universe in general.